 Get to the Caribbean or Mexico for Less

 With AAdvantage miles, it's easy to get to Mexico or an island in the Caribbean for cheap.
-Thanks to low rates and plenty of flights, there's no better way to book a trip south than with AAdvantage miles.
+Thanks to low rates and plenty of flights, there's no better way to book a trip south of the border than with AAdvantage miles.

 AA Award Booking (MIA-AUA)